 So how do you choose what type of Oak you want to use for ageing your whiskey ?
 Well all we have to do is look at what’s most commonly used

 American white oak is the most common wood used for ageing whiskey.

 To age a whiskey or bourbon it’s best to do so between 50 – 65 % ABV.
-You can age your spirit naturally using wood chips or unnaturally using smoothing agents like glucose or glycerin.
+You can age your spirit naturally in a charred oak barrel, soaking wood chips or unnaturally using smoothing agents like glucose or glycerin.

 Oaking and Aging Spirits Naturally

 First you will need to decide which type of oak chips you are going to use.
 The type of oak and how it has been roasted will largely affect the end product so you may have to try several before you find the one you like best.
 I’d recommend purchasing several different bags of oak chips both charred and raw chips from your brew store.
 Some examples include French and American toasted oak chips.
 You can also try mixing them to change up the flavours.
 Try them out in small batches until you find a combination you like.
 Once you find a flavour you like follow the steps below to oak a larger batch.

 Step by Step Instruction To Oak Homemade Whiskey :

 - Add 1 cup of oak chips to glass jug holding 10 L of whiskey or bourbon at 58-70% abv

 - Let stand in a cool dark place for 1 month

 - Sample whiskey by watering down to 40 % abv with hydrometer if desired flavor is achieved proceed to step 4 otherwise let stand for an additional 2 weeks and sample again until required flavor is attained.
 Oaking can take up to 3 months depending on the amount of flavor and color you wish to have.